University of Regina Profile

 The University of Regina has its roots in Regina College, a small residential high school established by the Methodist church in 1911.
 It grew in size and significance becoming a campus of the University of Saskatchewan and ultimately an independent degree granting university, the University of Regina, in 1974.

-University of Regina alumni - now numbering more than 58,000 - contribute to and build our society in Saskatchewan and in Canada, and are our ambassadors to the world.
+University of Regina alumni - now numbering almost 62,000 - contribute to and build our society in Saskatchewan and in Canada, and are our ambassadors to the world.
 Our history, our accomplishments, our growth as a university stem from our commitment to working together for the good of our community, from local to global.

 The University of Regina is a community devoted to creating greater opportunity through knowledge and action.
 Our strategic plan mâmawohkamâtowin: Our Work, Our People, Our Communities, (360 KB) is a detailed expression of that commitment.
 The Cree word "mâmawohkamâtowin" means working together towards common goals.
 It describes the commitment we embrace as we daily set about fulfilling our vision as: